“We’re Just Built Different Like That”

 1. We have some of the lowest rates in the industry.

-We know that we are approximately 30-50% cheaper than our big-city counterparts.
+We know that we are approximately 30-50% less expensive than our big-city counterparts.
 In other words, we do not participate in the “price-gouging” tactics that often get associated with third-party services and there are no hidden fees to our partners.
 We’re open and upfront about them.

 2. Restaurants have reported increased revenue when using the app.